Mobile TV Repair in Albuquerque and surrounding areas.

 Locally owned and operated.

-LED TV Repair, LCD, DLP, HDTV, Flat Screen, Flat Panel, Plasma, Big Screen, Wide Screen, Projection and traditional TV Repair.
+LED TV Repair, LCD, DLP, HDTV, Flat Screen, Curved, Plasma, Big Screen, Wide Screen and Projection TV Repair.

 We have been providing Albuquerque with prompt, professional TV Repair since 2004.
 A better TV Repair experience and a lower price in New Mexico.
 Master Television Service is Albuquerque's mobile TV repair specialists and we have an A+ Rating with the Better Business Bureau.

 We understand that the price of a new television has fallen dramatically over the past few years, so we are making television repair more affordable.
 With less overhead than a traditional brick and mortar TV repair shop we can charge less for TV repair in New Mexico, and with over 25 years of experience we can repair most televisions in-home.
 Contact Master Television Service and find out if your television is worth repairing.

 With the sophisticated test equipment, information and networking available to Master Television Service there is no need for pickup and delivery because we can repair most television in your home.
 We offer free expert advice, great low rates and a 180-day warranty.
 We have repaired over 16,000 televisions in New Mexico since 2004 and we are locally owned and operated.

 Call Albuquerque's Master Television Service and speak with an honest factory trained TV repair technician.
 Mobile TV repair can often be your best option, but we will tell you if we think it's time for you to buy a new television.
-We maintain a database of over 250,000 successful repairs and we specialize in LED TV Repair, LCD, DLP, HDTV, flat screen, flat panel, plasma, big screen, wide screen, projection and traditional TV repair in your home.
+We maintain a database of over 250,000 successful repairs and we specialize in LED TV Repair, LCD, DLP, HDTV, flat screen, curved, plasma, big screen, wide screen and projection TV repair in your home.